hyprwm/hyprland-wiki/pages/Getting Started/Installation.md

 ### Manual (Releases, Linux-only)

-Download the most recent release.
+1. Download the most recent release.

-copy the binary (Hyprland) to `/usr/bin/`.
+2. copy the binaries (Hyprland, hyprctl, hyprpm) to `/usr/bin/`.

-copy hyprctl to `/usr/bin/`.

-copy hyprpm to `/usr/bin/`.

-copy the desktop entry (`example/hyprland.desktop`) to `/usr/share/wayland-sessions/`
+3. copy the desktop entry (`example/hyprland.desktop`) to `/usr/share/wayland-sessions/`

 the example config is in `example/hyprland.conf`.

-For updating later on, you can overwrite the binaries (hyprctl, hyprland, hyprpm ...).
+For updating later on, you can overwrite the binaries (Hyprland, hyprctl, hyprpm) .
 You don't need to update anything else.

 ### Manual (Manual Build)